FACN1/Week3-Khan-ElBash/README.md

 ## User Stories
 A user logs on to the website and wants to search for their favourite film.
 They should:
-1. Be able to easily do the search
+1. Be able to easily use the search feature
 2. See some basic information about the film
 3. See some super cool gifs related to film
 4. Be inspired to search for another film after such a great experience